-These BioContainers are not visible in TACC's "standard" module system, but only after the master biocontainers module is loaded:
+These BioContainers are not visible in TACC's "standard" module system, but only after the master biocontainers module is loaded.
+Once it has been loaded, you can search for your favorite bioinformatics program using module spider.

 '''

-Make sure the non-biocontainers version of bwa is not loaded

-module unload bwa

-Verify that bwa is not available
+Verify that samtools is not available

+samtools

-Verify that these programs are not in the standard TACC module system
+and cannot be found in the standard module system

+module spider samtools

+Load the BioContainers master module (this takes a while) module load biocontainers

+Now look for these programs

+module spider samtools

+module spider Rstats

 module spider kallisto

 module spider bowtie2

 module spider minimap2

 module spider multiqc

-module spider GATK

-module spider velvet

-Load the Biocontainers master module (this takes a while)

-module load biocontainers

-Now look for those programs

-module spider kallisto

-module spider bowtie2

-module spider minimap2

-module spider multigc

-module spider GATK
+module spider gatk

-module spider velvet
+module spider yelvet

 '''